NANOGrav signal and LIGO-Virgo Primordial Black Holes from the Higgs field: The model and results

-which are compatible with the Planck 2018 constraints \cite{Akrami:2018odb}, and the $e$-folding numbers before the end of inflation at the horizon exit for the pivotal scale $k_*=0.05 \text{Mpc}^{-1}$ are $N=63$.
-The power spectrum is also consistent with the constraints from the PTA observations \cite{Inomata:2018epa}, the effect on the ratio between neutron and proton during the big bang nucleosynthesis (BBN) \cite{Inomata:2016uip} and $\mu$-distortion of CMB \cite{Fixsen:1996nj}.
+which are compatible with the Planck 2018 constraints \cite{Planck:2018jri} and the theoretic result \eqref{the:nsr}, and the $e$-folds before the end of inflation at the horizon exit for the pivotal scale $k_*=0.05 \text{Mpc}^{-1}$ are $N=63$.
+The numerical solution for the primordial power spectrum is displayed in Figure \ref{pic:pr}, which is consistent with the constraints from the PTA observations \cite{Inomata:2018epa}, the effect on the ratio between neutron and proton during the big bang nucleosynthesis (BBN) \cite{Inomata:2016uip} and $\mu$-distortion of CMB \cite{Fixsen:1996nj}.
 The power spectrum at the peak and the peak scale are

 By using the numerical results of the power spectrum of the primordial curvature perturbations, we obtain the PBHs mass function shown in Fig. \ref{pic:pbh}.
-The PBH mass and the mass function at the peak are